Bayesian inference for treatment effects under nested subsets of controls: Discussion

 \section{Discussion}

-In this paper we have introduced methods to conduct sensitivity analyses for treatment effect estimation for the common scenario where the sufficient set of controls is unknown.
-This is presented as alternative to the problematic method conducting such a sensitivity analysis by fitting many models independently with the same outcome data.
-In contrast to this frequently used ad hoc approach, we use the data only once in computing the original posterior, and then compute posterior summaries for the treatment effect when considering only restricted subsets of the controls.
-A necessary condition here is that the first-stage model contains all controls sufficient for the ignorability assumption in Eq.~\eqref{eq:ignorability} to hold.
+In this paper we have introduced methods to conduct sensitivity analyses for treatment effect estimation in the common scenario where we assume a complete set of measured confounders but there is uncertainty about how they should enter the model.
+This is an principled alternative to the heuristic method of conducting such a sensitivity analysis by fitting many models independently with the same outcome data.
+In contrast to this frequently used ad-hoc approach, we use the data only once in computing the original posterior and then compute posterior summaries for the treatment effect when considering only restricted subsets of the controls.

-There are several appealing aspects of considering only restricted sets of controls.
-For instance, it allows for easier comprehension of the causal mechanism, and there are often costs associated with observing variables, some of which may be extraneous \citep{DSS,maceachern2019economic}.
+Using our methods we are able to shed new light on apparent sensitivity to control function specification in an important application.
+We find that effect estimates are in fact more robust than some authors originally suggested, that at least some of the expanded controls appear to be irrelevant, and that the difference in effect estimates can be eplained by a handful of additional controls, which supports a substantive debate about their merits from a modeling perspective.

-Existing methods of sensitivity analysis usually focus on measuring sensitivity to unmeasured confounding.
+There are many interesting avenues for future work: Existing applications of sensitivity analysis usually focus on sensitivity to {\em unmeasured} confounding.
 Here our focus instead has been on investigating sensitivity of treatment effect estimation with respect to control function specification.
-Unmeasured confounding resulting from omitted variable bias is of course still possible, and these more traditional sensitivity analyses should be performed in any causal inference data analysis.

-In the wake of the ongoing replication crisis, it has become common for researchers to include additional controls in attempting to replicate a published study.
-However, adding enough control terms to is likely to wash out the signal from a treatment effect that may be present, as we saw with our main real data application in Section~\ref{sec:application}.
-This underscores the importance of sensitivity analyses of the type we recommend in this paper, as they can provide a useful demonstration of the robustness of treatment effect estimates with respect to control specification. \cite*{bryan2019} recently explored the tendency of this and other similar ``replicator degrees of freedom'' to negate original positive findings.

-This is, to our knowledge, the first explicit use of posterior summarization in application to treatment effect estimation.
-There is much work for future development here.
-We have only focused on specifying linear control functions, allowing for possible basis expansion and interaction terms.
-The next step, then, is to specify a nonparametric control function, and create posterior summaries for the treatment effect after projecting the nonlinear control function down to one which is linear or additive function.
-Additionally, we have restricted ourselves to estimating constant linear treatment effects for continuous treatments.
-There is currently substantial interest in modeling heterogeneous treatment effects, notably using Bayesian tree ensembles \citep*{bcf}.
-Ongoing work aims to summarize important patterns in treatment heterogeneity detected by fitting such models.
+Merging these two is an interesting area for future research.